PAPIsdotio/global-2018/cfp-guidelines.md

 ### Startups

-PAPIs hosts the world's 1st startup competition where participants are judged by an AI on stage — not a human jury.
+PAPIs hosts the world's 1st startup competition where participants are judged by an AI on stage — not a human jury!
 We're looking for new startups that have AI / ML at their core.
-Selected startups will be able to present and exhibit at the conference.
+Selected startups will be able to present on stage and exhibit at the conference.
 Applications should be made via a separate platform (To Be Announced).

 ## We’re looking forward to receiving your best proposals!